 A Home for Forest Service Families

 The Forest Service found it needed a permanent presence along the shore by 1930 as so many vacationers flocked to Priest Lake.
 Ranger Jim Ward took on the job and his family moved into the Luby Bay Guard Station, a houseboat pulled up on the beach.
 Several years later they welcomed the opportunity to move into the newly finished CCC log cabin.
-Ellen Ward appreciated the level floors, the handsome fireplace, and running water, but she found the interior dreadfully dark even on the sunniest day.
+Helen Ward appreciated the level floors, the handsome fireplace, and running water, but she found the interior dreadfully dark even on the sunniest day.
 The Forest Service agreed with her and added two more windows.
 Forest Service families lived in the cabin year round until 1989 when it became home to the Priest Lake Museum.

 Civilian Conservation Corps Legacy